gruntwork-io/boilerplate/_docs/README.md

   way to do a for-loop over a range of numbers.
 * `keysSorted MAP`: Return a slice that contains all the keys in the given MAP in alphanumeric sorted order.
 Use the built-in Go template helper `.index` to look up these keys in the map.
 * `shell CMD ARGS...`: Execute the given shell command, passing it the given args, and render whatever that command prints to stdout.
 The working directory for the command will be set to the directory of the template being rendered, so you can use paths relative to the file from which you are calling the `shell` helper.
 Any argument you pass of the form `ENV:KEY=VALUE` will be set as an environment variable for the command rather than an argument.
 For another way to execute commands, see [hooks](#hooks).
 * `templateFolder`: Return the value of the template working dir.
 This is the value of the `--template-url` command-line option if local template, or the download dir if remote template.
 Useful for building relative paths.
 * `outputFolder`: Return the value of the `--output-folder` command-line option.
 Useful for building relative paths.
 * `envWithDefault NAME DEFAULT`: Render the value of environment variable `NAME`.
 If that environment variable is empty or not defined, render `DEFAULT` instead.
+* `templateIsDefined NAME`: Returns a boolean indicating if template called `NAME` is known.
+Use this to conditionally include one boilerplate template with another.
+Most often useful along with [partials](#partials).
+* `toYaml`: Encodes an input variable as a YAML string.
+Similar to the `toJson` function in sprig.

 #### Deprecated helpers